-Any questions or concerns regarding MoneyGram ExpressPayment transfers should be directed to MoneyGram by the sender (general public).
+Any questions or concerns regarding MoneyGram Express Payment transfers should be directed to MoneyGram by the sender (general public).
 Questions or concerns should not be directed to the BOP.

-Commissary Fund Withdrawals

-Requests for Withdrawal of Inmate Personal Funds, BP-199 forms, will be processed weekly by Trust Fund, Inmate Accounts.
+Commissary Fund Withdrawals: Requests for Withdrawal of Inmate Personal Funds, BP-199 forms, will be processed weekly by Trust Fund, Inmate Accounts.
 Withdrawals are initiated in TRULINCS, Send Funds (BP-199) by the inmate.
-When the BP-199 is printed it must be signed by the inmate in staff presence and hand delivered.
-The Supervisor of
+When the BP-199 is printed, it must be signed by the inmate in staff presence and hand delivered.

-Education approves withdrawal requests for correspondence courses and materials for approved education programs.
+The Supervisor of Education approves withdrawal requests for correspondence courses and materials for approved education programs.
 Unit Managers will approve all other withdrawal requests.
-Only an Associate Warden can approve inmate withdrawals exceeding \$500.00.
+Only an Associate Warden can approve inmate withdrawals of \$500.00 or more.

-TRULINCS

-The Trust Fund Limited Inmate Computer System (TRULINCS) is the inmate computer network that provides inmates access to multiple services.
-At no time do the inmates have any access to the Internet.

-Inmate's access dedicated TRULINCS workstations installed in various housing units and common areas to perform various functions using their register number, Phone Access Code (PAC), and Commissary Personal Identification Number (PIN).
+TRULINCS: The Trust Fund Limited Inmate Computer System (TRULINCS) is the inmate computer network that provides inmates access to multiple services.
+At no time do inmates have any access to the Internet.
+Inmate's access dedicated TRULINCS workstations installed in various housing units, and common areas, perform various functions using their register number, Phone Access Code (PAC), and Commissary Personal Identification Number (PIN).
 Inmate access to these workstations varies depending on the institution.

-Account Transactions - This service allows inmates to search and view their Commissary, telephone, and TRULINCS account transactions, as well as, view their Media List.
+Account Transactions - This service allows inmates to search and view their Commissary, telephone, TRULINCS account transactions, and view their Media List.